 The team has distributed more than 10,000 wheelchairs, and each year surpasses the last.
 The Project runs in a unique model as it has the patronage of the Thai royal family, and the ability to import dozens of containers of equipment each year, free of taxes or import fees.
 A multitude of international donors ship used and refurbished equipment which is given new life and in turn, gives new life.
 At each distribution, the local Thai church is invited to come and share the gospel.
 This model of Thai to Thai evangelism has had an incredible impact.
 The Wheelchair Project provides Bibles and other materials, and then the local church does follow up with each patient.
 The Wheelchair Project is expanding at an incredible rate and distributions have now been held in Malaysia, Myanmar and Laos.
 The goal is to equip even more nationals in wheelchair mechanics and fitting and we are developing training materials to this end.
 People with disabilities are incredibly marginalized, and access to a wheelchair is nearly impossible without the Wheelchair Project.
 With newfound mobility our patients can finally attend school, find employment, and be part of their community.

-Ryan serves the ministry using his talent as a digital storyteller documenting and sharing the incredible stories of hope and empowerment through Media Production.
-Liz is using her passion for Member Care to assist in the running of the Family Retreats.
+Ryan serves the ministry using his talent as a digital storyteller documenting and sharing the incredible stories of hope and empowerment through Media Production and Web Development.
+Liz is using her passion for Soul Care to assist in the running of the Family Retreats.
 These retreats invite entire families affected by disabilities to experience rest and renewal, both for local Thai families as well as missionary families.
-She is also serving as part of a Member Care team supporting missionaries and running a yearly Member Care training.
+She also hosts retreats, monthly mama's circles, works with Trauma Survivors and leads Trauma trainings to help individuals and organizations become more trauma informed.